Am deschis grupe noi Abheda Yoga Tradițională în

 The world needs therapy precisely because it lacks love.

 In a world full of love, therapy would not be necessary at all; love would be more than enough.
-Embracing is nothing more than a gesture of love, of warmth, of attention.
-The simple feeling of warmth coming from the other person can cure many diseases, including evil and the ego.
+Hugging is nothing more than a gesture of love, warmth, attention.
+The simple feeling of warmth coming from the other person can cure many diseases, including colds and ego.
 It is enough to turn you back into a child.

-Nowadays, psychologists have understood that if he is not hugged and kissed enough, the child cannot grow normally.
+At present, psychologists have understood that if he is not hugged and kissed enough, the child cannot grow normally.
 He lacks a certain type of food.
 The soul needs nourishment, just like the body.
-You can fulfill all your child’s physical needs, but if you never hug him, he will not grow up normally.
+You can meet all your child’s physical needs, but if you never hug him, he will not grow normally.
 His psyche will not develop.
 He will always feel sad, neglected, ignored, unloved.
-He was fed physically, but not affectionately.
+He was fed physically, but not emotionally.

 Love provides this bridge, it is our root.

-Just as breathing is essential for the physical body – if we stop breathing, the body dies – love represents the inner breath of the soul.
-It lives through love.
+Just as the breath is essential for the physical body – if we stop breathing, the body dies – love is the inner breath of the soul.
+He lives by love.

 Lucidity, intelligence and self-analysis are not enough.
-You can know all the therapies in the world, you can become an expert, but if you do not know the art of love you will only remain on the surface of therapeutic activity.
+You can know all the therapies in the world, you can become an expert, but if you don’t know the art of love, you will only remain on the surface of therapeutic activity.

 Out of 100 cases, 90 sick people suffer primarily because they did not have love.
-Therefore, if the therapist feels a special care for his patient, feeding him with love and fulfilling this need, his condition can miraculously change.
+Therefore, if the therapist feels special care for his patient, nurturing him with love and fulfilling this need, the latter’s condition can change miraculously.

 Beyond any doubt, love is the most therapeutic phenomenon that exists.

 Sigmund Freud was very afraid of her.
-Hugging did not even come into question, but he even preferred not to give eyes to the patient, fearing that he would not feel a state of sympathy for him after listening to all his inner complaints and nightmares.
+The hug was not even out of the question, but he even preferred not to meet the patient, fearing that he would feel a state of sympathy for him after listening to all his complaints and inner nightmares.

-He was afraid not to start crying, not to have his eyes wet, or – God forbid! – not to feel the need to take the patient’s hand.
-He was so afraid of the love relationship between the therapist and the patient that he invented the psychoanalyst’s couch.
+She was afraid that she would start crying, that her eyes would get wet, or – God forbid! – not to feel the need to take the patient’s hand.
+He was so afraid of the love relationship between therapist and patient that he invented the psychoanalyst’s couch.
 The patient had to lie on his back, and the psychoanalyst was sitting on a chair behind him so that he would not have to face him.

 Man has created an entire universe of relationships for the simple reason that he is the only animal that makes love face to face.
 The partners’ eyes communicate with each other, their facial expressions become a subtle language.
-In this way, intimacy increases, relying on the sharing of emotions, so intense in such moments (joy, ecstasy, orgasm-specific brilliance).
+In this way, intimacy increases, based on the sharing of emotions, so intense in such moments (joy, ecstasy, the glow specific to orgasm).

-Therefore, it is better to make love on the light, not in the dark—at least in a weaker light, such as that of a candle.
+Therefore, it is better to make love in the light, not in the dark – at least in a weaker light, such as that of a candle.
 The amorous act in the dark still expresses our animal side, the desire to avoid the face of the other.

 A true psychoanalyst is not afraid to penetrate deep into the soul of his patient; on the contrary, he is willing to take this risk.
-Indeed, the waters are murky there, you can easily drown – after all, you are a man too!
-Who knows what troubles you can get over, but you have to take that risk.
+Indeed, the waters are murky there, you can easily drown – after all, you are a human too!
+Who knows what troubles you may encounter, but you have to take this risk.

 That’s why I love Wilhelm Reich so much.
 This man transformed the entire psychoanalysis through his involvement.
-He gave up the man’s detachment from science.
-That is why I consider him a much bigger revolutionary than Sigmund Freud.
-Sigmund Freud remained a traditionalist, frightened by his own repressions.
+He gave up the detachment of the scientist.
+That’s why I consider him a much greater revolutionary than Sigmund Freud.
+Sigmund Freud remained a traditionalist, frightened of his own repressions.

-If you do not fear your own repressions, you can be of great help to your fellows.
-If you are not afraid of your own subconscious, if you have solved your personal problems at all, you can get involved in the inner world of the patient, becoming a participant in it, rather than a simple detached observer.
+If you are not afraid of your own repressions, you can be of great help to your fellow men.
+If you are not afraid of your own subconscious, if you have solved your personal problems to some extent, you can get involved in the patient’s inner world, becoming a participant in it, not just a detached observer.

-I understand the fear of Sigmund Freud, that psychoanalysts also have their problems, sometimes greater than those of their patients.
-Therefore, I want to make a statement as categorical as possible: if the man is not fully awakened, an enlightened man, he cannot be a true therapist.
+I understand Sigmund Freud’s fear, because psychoanalysts also have their problems, sometimes bigger than those of their patients.
+That is why I want to make a very categorical statement: if man is not fully awakened, an enlightened one, he cannot be a true therapist.

 Only a Buddha can be an authentic therapist, because he no longer has personal problems to solve.
 He can fully merge with his patient.
 In fact, for him the patient does not even represent a patient.

 That’s why you’re right.
-You ask me, “Why is embracing such an effective therapeutic tool?”
+You ask me, “Why is hugging such an effective therapeutic tool?”

-Yes, it is, and it is just a gesture.
-If it is extremely authentic – if it is attended by the heart as well – it becomes a magical instrument, a kind of miracle that can instantly transform the whole situation.
+Yes, it is, and it’s just a gesture.
+If it is extremely authentic – if the heart participates in it – it becomes a magical instrument, a kind of miracle that can instantly transform the whole situation.

-Not much can be said about this gesture, but one of the things you need to understand is the following: the idea that a child dies, and in man the teenager is born; that the adolescent dies, and in him the young adult is born; that he also dies, and in man the mature adult is born, and so far away – it is wrong.
+Not much can be said about this gesture, but one of the things you need to understand is the following: the idea that a child dies, and in man the adolescent is born; that the adolescent dies, and in him the young adult is born; that he also dies, and in man the mature adult is born, and so on – it is wrong.

 The child never dies – no stage dies.
-The child remains forever, surrounded by other experiences, adolescence, then youth, adulthood and old age, but does not die.
+The child remains forever, surrounded by other experiences, by adolescence, then by youth, maturity and old age, but he does not die.

 Man is just like a nape, made up of several successive layers.
-If you peel the onions, you will soon discover the tender sheets inside.
+If you peel the onion, you will soon discover the tender leaves inside.
 The closer you get to the core, the more tender they become.
-The same is true of man: if you penetrate deep inside him you will always discover the innocent child, and contact with him is inevitably a therapeutic gesture.
+The same is true of man: if you go deep inside him, you will always discover the innocent child, and contact with him is inevitably a therapeutic gesture.

 Hugging allows for such contact.
-If you embrace a man with warmth, with love, if your embrace is not a simple gesture emptied of meaning, but an authentic one, if your heart participates in him, you immediately come into contact with the innocent child in him.
-Its return to the surface represents an act with immense therapeutic value, since the innocence of the child is healing in itself.
+If you embrace a person warmly, with love, if your embrace is not a simple gesture empty of meaning, but an authentic one, if your heart participates in it, you immediately come into contact with the innocent child in him.
+Its return to the surface is an act of immense therapeutic value, since the child’s innocence is healing in itself.
 It was not corrupt.
-You have thus reached the pure core of the person in whom corruption has never penetrated, and this is enough to trigger the healing process.
+You have thus touched the pure core of the person in which corruption has never penetrated, and this is enough to trigger the healing process.

 Children are so pure, so full of vitality, they overflow with so much energy.
 Finding this energy is enough to heal man.
 The important thing is to bring this child to light, and hugging is one of the most effective ways.

-Self-analysis is a mental path; embracing is the way of the heart.
-The mind is the cause of all diseases, while the heart is the source of every healing.””
+Self-analysis is a mental path; Hugging is the way of the heart.
+The mind is the cause of all disease, while the heart is the source of all healing.”

 Text: Osho